bernardopires/twitch-chat-logger/README.rst

 A simple python app for logging twitch's chat to a PostgreSQL database.
-It logs an arbitrary ammount of channels (default is a 100) ordered by the numbers of viewers.
+It logs an arbitrary ammount of channels (default is a 100) ordered by the numbers of viewers or an specific list of channels.
 Twitch seems to not like a single bot joining a large amount of channels, so each bot is limitted to 20 channels.
 This app automatically scales the number of bots according to how many channels are to be logged (e.g. logging a 100 channels will result in 5 bots being created).
 The list of most popular channels is updated every 60 seconds and the bots join and leave channels as needed.

 Logging 100 channels for 24 hours seems to amount to ~4 million chat lines (~400 MB).